Report - Global Cloud Computing Scorecard (2016)

 This year’s results reveal that almost all countries have made significant improvements in their policy environments since 2013.
 But the stratification between high-, middle- and lower-achieving country groups has widened, with the middle-ranking countries stagnating even as the high achievers continue to re ne their policy environments.

-The Scorecard can be analyzed in many different ways, but the clearest measurements lie in the scores.
+The Scorecard can be analysed in many different ways, but the clearest measurements lie in the scores.
 The biggest improvers were South Africa (moving up six places), Canada (moving up five places) and Brazil (up more than 4 points but not changing position).

 Notably, three of the lowest-ranked countries — Thailand, Brazil and Vietnam — continue to make significant and consistent gains that are closing their gap with next-higher countries.
 The world’s major IT markets remained stable with modest gains.